6 Indiana Fall Festival Events Not to Be Missed!

 As far as food goes, there are some people I know who attend the festival for nothing but the food courts.

-While you will find your run of the mill fair food here, you are also in for some special treats.
-Pumpkin ice cream, homemade chicken and noodles and specialty coffees are served up in multiple locations.
-Also, since there is a heavy presence of Amish culture in Parke County, you will find all kinds of Amish made baked goods, jams and jellies being sold.
+While you will find your run-of-the-mill fair food here, you are also in for some special treats.
+Pumpkin ice cream, homemade chicken and noodles, and specialty coffees are served up in multiple locations.
+Also, since there is a heavy presence of Amish culture in Parke County, you will find all kinds of Amish-made baked goods, jams, and jellies being sold.
 This is one Indiana fall festival everyone should experience at least once.

 Crazy Mom Talk

 While most of the paths at this festival are graveled, you will also want to be sure to bring a jogging type stroller over the one you take to the mall.
-Regular strollers are doable here, but will be a giant headache by the end of the day.
+Regular strollers are doable here but will be a giant headache by the end of the day.

 Bringing a large tote bag, with you to carry all of your spoils is a must for this festival.
-Heck, we bring a cart or a wagon when we go because without one, your whole body will hate you by the end of the day.
+Heck, we bring a cart or a wagon when we go because, without one, your whole body will hate you by the end of the day.

 Attica Heritage Days